 Cheesecloth can be found in the kitchen supply section of many grocery and department stores.
 It is also commonly sold in kitchen supply stores and can be bought from many different online retailers.
 Cheesecloth is sold in long pieces and is usually fairly inexpensive.
 Once purchased, use scissors to cut the cheesecloth down to whatever size you need.

 For cheesemaking, look for tightly-woven or ultra-fine cheesecloth.
 If cheesecloth is loosely woven, it will not catch or hold all of the solids when you try to drain the whey from the cheese curds.
 If you can only find a loosely woven cloth, you can double or triple fold it to create a tighter hold.

 Other Cooking Uses of Cheesecloth

-- Fine-Mesh Bags: These bags are often used for making almond milk or for holding grains when making beer.
+- Fine-Mesh bags: These bags are often used for making almond milk, other nut milks, or for holding grains when making beer.
 They are typically made of nylon, come in multiple sizes, and can be machine washed.
 They won't stretch over time and are resistant to picking up stains or food odors

-- Men's Large Handkerchiefs: Cheap, easy to clean, reusable.
+- Men's large handkerchiefs: These are cheap, easy to clean, and reusable.
 Just be sure you separate which handkerchiefs are for kitchen use and which ones are for other things.